-15 Best Shampoos for Babies, Toddlers and Children
+15 Best Shampoos for Babies, Toddlers and Children - and how to wash your child's hair efficiently and effectively!

 1. Organic calendula helps regulate the skin, sweet almond oil prevents dryness and the soft lather doesn’t sting baby’s eyes >> Weleda Calendula Shampoo & Body Wash, £7.29 for 200ml